Anna Nagar: Railway

 The Anna Nagar railway station was inaugurated in the year 2003.
 It is located on the Thirumangalam road, a road that connects Anna Nagar West with Villivakkam.
 The railway line stretches for 3.09 kilometers and links Anna Nagar with the Tiruvallur-Chennai suburban line.
 Between 2003 and 2007, five suburban trains were operated from Anna Nagar to Chennai Beach via Villivakkam.
 The station was closed in 2007 for the construction of the Padi elevated rotary.
 However, after the completion of the rotary in 2009, the station remained closed owing to its low patronage.
 There were plans to reopen the station in 2011.
 None of them materialised, however.

 Metro

-Anna Nagar metro was inaugurated and started on 14 may, 2017.
-It is the most convenient form of transportation and connects every part of the city.Three underground metro stations, two in Anna Nagar and one in Anna Nagar East, which form a part of the phase 1 metro project.
-Anna Nagar has 2 metro stations - 1.
-Anna Nagar tower park metro station and 2.
-Anna Nagar East metro station.
+Anna Nagar metro was inaugurated and started on 14 May 2017.
+It is the most convenient form of transportation and connects every part of the city.
+Three underground metro stations, two in Anna Nagar and one in Anna Nagar East, which form a part of the phase 1 metro project.
+Anna Nagar has 2 metro stations: Anna Nagar Tower metro station and Anna Nagar East metro station.
 Both of these metro stations are underground.
 They are well managed and maintained.
-These metro stations have 2 platforms and their trains have different sections for women specially.
-These stations have 4 entry & exit points, which makes it accessible in all possible ways.
+These metro stations have 2 platforms, and their trains have different sections for women specially.
+These stations have 4 entry and exit points, which makes it accessible in all possible ways.